Skip to main content

 Photo of Director of Rhode Island Division of Fish and Wildlife

-On behalf of Governor Dan McKee, I am excited to release the tenth annual Rhode Island Hunting and Trapping Regulation Guide for Rhode Islanders and visitors who enjoy wildlife and the great outdoors.
-We hope its information about the ins and outs of harvesting game animals will help novice and seasoned hunters alike.
+On behalf of Governor Dan McKee, I am excited to release the eleventh annual Rhode Island Hunting and Trapping Regulation Guide for Rhode Islanders and visitors who enjoy wildlife and the great outdoors.
+We hope this information will help guide novice and seasoned hunters and trappers alike.

-Hunting has a long tradition in Rhode Island, supporting family customs, connecting people with nature, and attracting tourism to the state.
-Although I am not an active hunter, I know and respect the valuable history of hunting in Rhode Island and how hunting skills and experiences are passed on generation to generation in many Rhode Island families.
-The support of Rhode Island hunters allows DEM to acquire and protect wildlife habitat, study local species, and educate the public on the importance of conservation and management.
-This year, the Division of Fish and Wildlife held its eighth consecutive Youth Waterfowl Mentored Hunt and also partnered with The Light Foundation for the third annual spring Mentored Youth Wild Turkey Hunt.
-These events continue to help instill responsibility and respect in Rhode Island youth hunters.
-DEM is committed to building opportunities for young people to experience and enjoy the outdoors and inspiring the next generation of responsible hunters, outdoor enthusiasts, and leaders.
-New this year are many additional acres for open public hunting!
-Both through state land purchases including a new 128-acre parcel in North Kingstown and through solid partnerships and cooperation with towns and private organizations, hunters can find access to hunt and trap in every county within a short distance.
-We are proud of the partnerships that we have forged and know that respectful hunters in Rhode Island will help ensure that these partnerships, and these lands, stay open for recreational access.
-I hope this guide, funded through your contributions to the Federal Aid in Wildlife Restoration Act (Pittman-Robertson Act), enhances your hunting experiences, while encouraging you to be respectful of the environment and fellow hunters.
-Enjoy the excitement of the outdoors in beautiful Rhode Island and the tranquility and connection to nature that hunting brings.
+Hunting has a long tradition in Rhode Island, supporting family customs, providing wild local sustainable food resource, connecting people with nature, and attracting tourism to the state.
+Although I am not an active hunter, I know and respect the valuable history of hunting in Rhode Island, how hunting skills and experiences are passed on generationally in many Rhode Island families, and its important role in managing wildlife populations and providing funding for DEM’s broader network of wildlife conservation efforts.
+Through the support of Rhode Island hunters and trappers, DEM acquires and protects wildlife habitat, studies local species, and educates the public on the importance of conservation and management.
+In addition to continuing successful youth hunting programs for several species, for the second time DEM’s Division of Fish and Wildlife again partnered with the University of Rhode Island to offer a college accredited course, Wildlife Conservation and Hunting.
+This course is designed for students to gain knowledge of Rhode Island’s wildlife resources, the North American Conservation model, and the management of natural resources through sustainable harvesting.
+Throughout the semester students strengthened their understanding of wildlife conservation, became hunter education certified, and participated in a mentored waterfowl hunt.
+DEM remains committed to providing opportunities for young people to experience and enjoy the outdoors and inspiring the next generation of responsible hunters, conservation professionals, outdoor enthusiasts, and environmental leaders.
+Although Rhode Island is the smallest state, DEM manages over 60,000 acres of public land, most of which is available to hunters and trappers.
+Through partnerships and cooperation with towns and private organizations, hunters can find additional access to hunt and trap in every county, which means your next outdoor adventure is likely only a short distance away!
+We are proud of the partnerships that we have forged and know that respectful hunters in Rhode Island will help ensure that these partnerships, and these lands, will remain open for recreational access.
+I hope this guide, funded through your contributions to the Federal Aid in Wildlife Restoration Act (Pittman-Robertson Act), enhances your hunting and trapping experiences, while encouraging you to be respectful of the environment.
+Enjoy the excitement of the outdoors in beautiful Rhode Island and the tranquility and connection to nature that hunting and trapping brings.
 And thank you for being part of conservation efforts that will provide benefits for generations to come!

 Terrence Gray, PE